Naseband/ProcessLoopbackCapture/README.md

 # Windows Process Loopback Capture

-A relatively simple class that uses Windows' AudioClient in loopback capture mode to capture audio coming from one process only.
+A relatively simple class that uses Windows' AudioClient in loopback capture mode to capture audio coming from one process and its children only.

 Calls a user-provided callback with the resulting audio data in little endian unsigned char PCM format.
 Supports 8, 16, 24 and 32 bit and any common Sample Rate up to 384,000Hz.